Margaret Minnicks has been an online writer for many years. She writes articles that are interesting to her readers.

 6. Drink Coffee

 Have you noticed that people who drink coffee are less likely to forget?
-Everyone forgets something sometimes, but coffee drinkers forget far less than non-drinkers of coffee.
+Everyone forgets something sometimes, but coffee drinkers forget far less than people who don't drink coffee.

 The caffeine and antioxidants work together to stimulate the growth of new brain cells, according to research.
 Drinking two cups of coffee a day boosts a person's memory by at least 20 percent.